apache/apisix/docs/en/latest/router-radixtree.md

 All requests only hit the route of port `1980`.

-2. Different routes have the same `uri` and set `different matching conditions`
+2. Different routes have the same `uri` and set different matching conditions

-Here is an example of setting host matching rules：
+Here is an example of setting host matching rules:

 ```shell
 $ curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '